International Work

 This international network is underpinned by a number of international treaties.
 Australia has ratified 30 bilateral treaties and multilateral conventions which assist the mutual assistance process.
 Australia also has a number of important bilateral relationships with non-treaty countries based on the principle of reciprocity.
 Countries provide assistance on the understanding that they will receive similar assistance in return, if requested.

 The mutual assistance regime in Australia is governed by the Mutual Assistance in Criminal Matters Act 1987.
-The International Crime Cooperation Central Authority (‘ICCCA’) is responsible for mutual assistance matters in Australia.
-The International Assistance and Specialist Agencies Practice Group is responsible for liaising with the ICCCA about these matters.
+The International Crime Cooperation Central Authority (ICCCA) is responsible for mutual assistance matters in Australia.
+The International Assistance team is responsible for liaising with the ICCCA about these matters.

 The formal mutual assistance regime runs parallel with a less formal system of international cooperation between investigating agencies.
-The formal mutual assistance channel is commonly used when a request for assistance requires the use of coercive powers in the requested country, or when the material requested is required in a form that may be admissible in criminal proceedings.
+The formal mutual assistance channel is commonly used when a request for assistance is to seek material in a form that may be admissible in criminal proceedings.

-The main types of assistance provided under the mutual assistance regime involve the use of coercive powers and include:
+The main types of assistance provided under the mutual assistance regime include:

 • locating, restraining and recovering proceeds of crime.